Contact us

 Netflix is a prominent example of microservice architecture.
 Initially, Netflix used a monolithic architecture, but as the user base grew and the need for system scalability became essential, Netflix transitioned to microservices.

-netflix example for microservices
+Netflix example for microservices

 Netflix's Microservice Architecture: